Surihix/WDBXlsxConverter/README.md

 ## Important notes
 - The WDB file has to be specified after the game code argument switch.

-- Field names will be present in the xlsx file only for some of 13-1's WDB files. refer to this [page](https://github.com/LR-Research-Team/Datalog/wiki/WDB-Field-Names) for information about the field names.
+- Field names will be present in the xlsx file only for some WDB files from 13-1. refer to this [page](https://github.com/LR-Research-Team/Datalog/wiki/WDB-Field-Names) for information about the field names.

 - When using the `-ff131` game code switch, you can specify an optional `-i` argument switch after the WDB file, to prevent generating field names for the records.